-Latinx workers who achieved upward mobility were far more likely to agree that having a mentor or someone they trust at work contributed to their success than Black or white workers.
+Latinx workers who achieved upward mobility were far more likely to agree that having a mentor or someone at work to turn to for advice contributed to their success than Black or white workers.
 In terms of gender, the mentorship experience did not vary substantially.